 - <hud>: defines the Head-Up Display in the level.
 The hud tag is a bit more complicated than the other tags we encountered so far, since there are many parameters to be configured: - <crosshair>: defines the crosshair texture. <crosshairscaleX> and <crosshairscaleY> can be used to modify its size. - <radar>: defines the texture for the radar which is usually displayed in the bottom left corner of the screen.
-To generate such a radar texture, take the terrain heightmap, reduce its size by -1 (for example, if the size of the terrain heightmap is 129x129, the texture size has to be 128x128), flip it vertically and put it into the alpha channel (since the radar has to be semitransparent). radarscaleY and and radaroffsetX and and are used to define the screen position. - <userplayerscale> and <aiplayerscale> are used to modify the the display size of the players' health bars. - <texture0>: defines the "dot" which is used to display players on the radar. - o <texture1> to <texture4>: define the healthbar textures. - <terrain>: needs to be set AFTER the <dimension> tag!
+To generate such a radar texture, take the terrain heightmap, reduce its size by -1 (for example, if the size of the terrain heightmap is 129x129, the texture size has to be 128x128), flip it vertically and put it into the alpha channel (since the radar has to be semitransparent). <radarscaleX> and <radarscaleY> are used to modify the displayed size, while <radaroffsetY> and screen position. - <userplayerscale> and <aiplayerscale> are used to modify the the display size of the players' health bars. - <texture0>: defines the "dot" which is used to display players on the radar. - <texture1> to <texture4>: define the healthbar textures. - <terrain>: needs to be set AFTER the <dimension> tag!
 The terrain tag is used to specify the heightmap (from which the landscape is generated, defined in <heightmap>) and the textures (defined in <texture0> to <texture2>).
-The heightmap has to be a 129x129 greyscale raw file. - <ocean>: The ocean shader needs three textures: <texture0> defines the normal map used to generate the wave distortions, and <texture1> sets the cubemap used to generate reflections.
-The
+The heightmap has to be a 129x129 greyscale raw file. - <ocean>: The ocean shader needs three textures: <texture0> defines the normal map used to generate the wave distortions, and